HackYourFuture/databases/Week4/MAKEME.md

 ## 1. **Practice the concepts**

 Let's practice some advanced MongoDB queries.
 Have a look at the following exercises.
 If you feel unsure about the commands you used last week then feel free to also do 01 and 02 of this series.
-You will need to go back to 00 to import the data into your database:
+You will need to go back to 00 to import the data into your database, the datasets can be found [here](https://github.com/mattdavis0351/mongodb/tree/master/datasets):

 - [Advanced MongoDB exercises](https://github.com/mattdavis0351/mongodb-labs/blob/master/exercises/03_advanced-mongo-queries.md)